steve-lievens/answer-store-watson/README.md

 ## Steps

-You can [deploy this application to IBM Cloud](https://cloud.ibm.com/developer/appservice/starter-kits/nodejs-+-cloudant) or [build it locally](#building-locally) by cloning this repo first.
+You can deploy this application to IBM Cloud or [build it locally](#building-locally) by cloning this repo first.
 Once your app is live, you can access the `/health` endpoint to build out your cloud native application.

+## Pre-requisites

+Login to IBM Cloud and create an instance of a `Cloudant` database, then check the service credentials and keep the `CLOUDANT_URL` to enter in the toolchain form (if you deploy via button), or to add in the `.ENV` file

 ### Deploying to IBM Cloud